curateteaching/digitalpedagogy/keywords/!template.md

 * Important issues (why teach this now? why does this topic matter for students? for faculty? for a field?)
 * Intersections with curator’s pedagogical philosophy/teaching conditions (how and where does the curator teach issues related to this keyword? what course? with what learning expectations/outcomes in mind? with what resources?)

-### CURATED PEDAGOGICAL RESOURCES (10 Resources w/metadata, screenshots, & 150 word annotations)
+### Curated Pedagogical Resources(10 Resources w/metadata, screenshots, & 150 word annotations)

 Select ten pedagogical resources to feature for your keyword.
-Each resource should be include:
+Each resource should include:

 * Screenshot (PNG or JPG), if applicable
-* Source URL / Provenance
+* Source URL
 * A Copy of the Resource (HTML, PDF, DOCX, TXT, MP3, MP4, MOV, PNG, JPG), if possible
 * Name of Creator
 * Attribution Information (Author, University/College)
 * An annotation of _no more than 150 words_ that includes:
-> * Brief statement of Aim/Purpose of the Resource (what is it?)
+	* Brief statement of Aim/Purpose of the Resource (what is it?)
-> * Brief statement on Its Relevance to the Keyword (why is it important/useful, what does it do well, how does it exemplify digital pedagogy)
+	* Brief statement on Its Relevance to the Keyword (why is it important/useful, what does it do well, how does it exemplify digital pedagogy)
-> * Guidelines for Use (how to integrate it into a course, what might need revision/adaptation)
+	* Guidelines for Use (how to integrate it into a course, what might need revision/adaptation)

-## BULLETED LIST OF RELATED MATERIALS
+## Related Materials (Bulleted List)

 In MLA format, list five related items or resources that are informative for teaching with your keyword in mind.